 Now we come to the hard part – actually saving up the money for an emergency fund.

-The best way to start is to put together your budget showing every dollar you spent last month.
-And will send it in the months to come.
+The best way to start is to put together your budget showing every dollar you spent last month and will send it in the months to come.
 After that, find out how much you have remaining, not including spending on nights in the town, entertainment, or restaurants.
-Take either a small portion of your remaining budget or, better yet.
+Take either a small portion of your remaining budget or, better yet, all of it to put towards your emergency fund.

 Cash is definitely one of the worst “investments” you can make.
 This is due to inflation.
 When you keep money in cash, that cash loses value each year that is equal to the inflation figure for that year.